 Figure 1.
 Flowchart of the population included in our final analysis.

 Table 1.
-Participant sociodemographic, current pregnancy characteristics, and newborn's anthropometric measures (N =904).
+Participant sociodemographic, current pregnancy characteristics, and newborn's anthropometric measures (n =904).

 Table 2.
 Newborn characteristics stratified according to newborn gender (n=889).

 Figure 2.
 Concentrations of metals metabolites (adjusted for urine’s creatinine and log transformed as well as IQR standardized) were measured in maternal urine at admission to the hospital (n = 889).